hadenlabs/cookiecutter-docker/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 Contributing
 ============

-There are a lot of different ways to contribute to Cookiecutter-docker.
+There are a lot of different ways to contribute to Project.
 See below for everything you can do and the processes to follow for each contribution method.
 Note that no matter how you contribute, your participation is governed by our `Code of Conduct <CODE_OF_CONDUCT.rst>`__.